Create your ultimate golfing holidays in Florida

 Eglin Golf Course, Niceville, near Fort Walton Beach (established 1923)

-Our recommended Florida golf courses
+Our recommended Florida golf holidays and courses

 When it comes to resort golf, Florida is in a class of its own.
 With the huge tourist influx every year (around 115 million, and counting), the need to provide excellent facilities in addition to the course itself is paramount.
 This has meant the growth of some of the finest resort complexes in the country, catering for just about every mod con you can shake a four-wood at.